 Colour options available:

-Gold Wing ‘Tour’ with DCT & air bag– Candy Argent Red/Darkness Black and Darkness Black metallic
+Gold Wing ‘Tour’ – Candy Argent Red/Darkness Black and Darkness Black metallic

 3. Key Features